 In 2000, Steve Murphy joined the company as President and Chief Operating Officer, and was named President and CEO in 2002.
 Maria Rodale, the daughter of Bob and Ardie Rodale, was elected Chairman of the Board in 2007, and was named Chief Executive Officer in September 2009, succeeding Steve Murphy.
 Ardie Rodale served as the company's Chief Inspiration Officer until her passing in December 2009.

-Through its strong brands and unparalleled editorial content, Rodale carries on the work of its founder and fulfills its mission to inspire and enable people to improve their lives and world around them.
+Through its strong brands, new products and businesses, and unparalleled editorial content, Rodale carries on the work of its founder and fulfills its mission to inspire and enable people to improve their lives and world around them.

 If you’d like to know more, please consider purchasing a copy of Our Roots Grow Deep: The Story of Rodale.